wickhill/dragon-beats/README.md

 ## Hurdles

-* From Authorization Code Flow to Client Credentials Flow:
+_From Authorization Code Flow to Client Credentials Flow_:

 Spotify's API offers comprehensive documentation that supports a variety of integrations, from accessing saved songs to managing playlists.
 Implementing its full capabilities, such as user-specific data access, typically requires authentication steps including user login via the robust "Authorization Code Flow".
 This flow, while offering extensive access to user resources and requiring token refresh mechanisms, was initially considered for our project.